banyanlogic/website/index.md

 ---

 ## Banyan Logic, LLC
 Banyan Logic is a cybersecurity firm headquartered in Reston, VA, USA.
-We provide Cyber Security training, process automation analysis, and auditing services, for securing business solutions.
+We provide Cyber Security training, process automation training, and auditing training, for securing business solutions.

 Banyan Logic is proud to announce the newest addition to our Cybersecurity training line-up: The Job Ready Defensive Cybersecurity Bootcamp (JRDC Bootcamp).